WeamHa/React-native-Final/README.md

 <img src="Screenshots/12.png" data-canonical-src="./Screenshots/12.png" width="250" />
 <img src="Screenshots/13.png" data-canonical-src="./Screenshots/13.png" width="250" />

-### i hope you like it it was created under a high presure i was suprised by myself doing stuf this fast
+### i hope you like it because it was created under a high pressure i was surprised by myself doing stuff this fast